Transition Information

 Your local school district offers a continuum of special education services for children ages 3 through 5 with various developmental delays/disabilities.
 These free services are based on specialists’ assessments and are determined by the individualized education program team.

-The eligibility for Preschool Age Special Education (Part B) services differes from the eligibility requirements for Early Support for Infants & Toddlers (Part C) services.
+The eligibility for Preschool Age Special Education (Part B) services differs from the eligibility requirements for Early Support for Infants & Toddlers (Part C) services.

 Part C